dltmjk/ellul/content/zettelkasten/literature notes/Republic/Essay Planning/Money and Plato's Republic.md

 1. Justice and it’s Connection to Wealth
         a.
 The first interlocuter in the dialogue is Cephalus, who makes his money as a weapons manufacture (would this have been seen badly back in ancient Greece?)
             i.
 It is not a traditional form of wealth, but a type of wealth that was newly created given the historical conditions (what are they?
-What caused an uptake of wealth in Piraeus?)
+What caused an uptake of wealth in Piraeus?)  #questions ii.
-            ii.
 Socrates asserts that “‘have made money take this money seriously . . . and . . . they are hard to talk to since they are unwilling to commend anything except money’ iii.
 Therefore, contending that there is a tension between having money and having good character.
 It is hard to even converse with him
 2. When the son (Polemarchus) takes over the argument he invokes a quote from Simonides (The first poet who took payment for poetic compensation)
         a.
 Thayer 1975, p.
 4, and Detienne 1996, p.
-107
+107 #source
         b.
 Everything seems to be in the process of being monetized.
 These things are not done for their own sake, but for the sake of money
             i.
 This leads onto a discussion of use. ii.
-Socrates seems to be moving away from money, or excess into a society based around use-value and self-sufficiency. iii.
-What is Polemarchus conception of justice?
+Socrates seems to be moving away from money, or excess into a society based around use-value and self-sufficiency. #questions iii.
+What is Polemarchus conception of justice? #questions
 3. Throughout the text there is this framing of a perfect injustice, which takes place through exploitation.
 This can be extended to an analysis of usury in the ancient Greek world.
         a.
 Tyranny is the best way to leads one life – established in the book somewhere